Mali names interim PM after wave of arrests

 The appointment of former NASA astrophysicist Cheick Modibo Diarra, a political novice whom U.S. technology giant Microsoft Corp named its "ambassador to Africa" in 2006, was announced in a brief statement by state television.

-The move was the latest step in restoring constitutional order after leaders of the March 22 coup formally handed power to a caretaker president, former parliament speaker Dioncounda Traore, last week.
+The move was the latest step in restoring constitutional order after leaders of the March 22 coup formally handed power to a caretaker president last week.

 But the overnight arrests of leading Toure allies by soldiers underlined that the junta holds sway in the capital Bamako, and suggested that the road back to full civilian rule and new elections could be long and rocky.